 Eclipse Target Platform.
 Via a target platform you define which set of plug-ins and what version of Eclipse you develop against.
 This tutorial describes how to setup your target platform for Eclipse Plug-in and RCP development.

-If no explicit target definition is defined and activated, the Eclipse IDE are used as target platform.
-To avoid that each developer uses his local IDE libraries to compile against, it is good practice to use a target definition file.
+It is good practice to use a target file.
 This way the plug-in dependencies and the used versions are controlled and specified during the development.
 A target definition file is typically shared between the developers to ensure that everyone is using the same basis for development.
+If such a target definition file does not exist, then every developer develops against their version of the Eclipse IDE, which can lead to incompatible changes.

 1.1.
 Creating a target platform